afterpartyai/bittensor-conversation-genome-project/README.md

 ## Validating with a Custom Conversation Server

 Validators, by default, access the CGP API to retrieve conversations and store results.
-However, each validator can run against its own data source and process custom or even proprietary conversation data.
+However, the subnet is designed to be a decentralized “Scale AI” where each validator can sell access to their bandwidth for structuring conversational/text data.
+The validator can run against any of its own data sources and process custom or even proprietary conversation data.

-> Make sure the conversation data source is reasonably large to prevent miners from gaming the system.
+> Make sure the conversation data source is reasonably large.
 We recommend 50,000 conversations at a minimum to prevent miners re-using previous results.

 ### The Code

 In the web/ folder, you will find a sample implementation of a Conversation Server setup.
 You will want to modify this server for your own needs.

 The relevant code files in the web/ folder include: